percona/pxb-docs/docs/xtrabackup-binary-overview.md

 The tool runs in either `--backup` or `--prepare` mode, corresponding to the two main functions it performs.
-There are several variations on these functions to accomplish different tasks, and there are two less commonly used modes, `--stats` and `--print-param`.
+There are several variations on these functions to accomplish different tasks, and there is one less commonly used mode, `--print-param`.